 The Trust serves 10 principal areas of civic and social needs in its contributions:

-While the Trust continues to fund a wide range of projects, it is placing special emphasis on four areas of strategic focus over the next three to five years:
+While the Trust continues to fund a wide range of projects, it is placing special emphasis on four areas of strategic focus:

-The Hong Kong Jockey Club Charities Trust has donated an average of over HK$2.1 billion a year to the community over the past decade by way of its own major initiatives and donations, supporting the projects of well over 140 charitable groups and organisations each year.
-In 2015/16, the total approved charitable donations were over HK$3.9 billion, benefitting 215 charitable and community projects.
+Over the past decade, The Hong Kong Jockey Club Charities Trust has donated an average of HK$3.4 billion a year to the community.
+In 2018/19, its total approved donations were HK$4.3 billion, benefiting 294 charity and community projects.